 You love your stand up paddle board, and want to keep it in the best condition you can.These few simple care and maintenance tips will help make sure that your stand up paddle board looks and performs like new for years to come.

 Store Your Paddle Board In The Shade

-UV rays are pretty harsh on most things, SUP boards are no exception.
+Hot UV rays are pretty harsh on most things, with SUP boards no exception.
 Think of the care you give your skin in terms of sunscreen.
 The same goes for your SUP board.
-Use it and enjoy it in the sunshine all you want.
-However, when it comes to storage when not in use, find shaded storage.
-Excess UV and heat exposure really makes your board susceptible to things like delamination as well as deck pad fading and damage.
+Use it and enjoy it on the water all you want.
+However, when not in use on the water, find cool shaded storage or cover from hot sun.
+Excess UV and heat exposure makes your board susceptible to things like delamination, as well as deck pad fading, bubbling and damage.
 At best, store your board in the shade whenever you aren’t paddling, or at least flip it over so the deck pad gets shade to protect at least the deck pad.
 You can see more details about heat and paddle boards here.

-A board like the All Terrain Classic pictured below will last years longer if you follow these steps!
+A board like the Escape LE pictured below will last years longer if you follow these steps!

 Paddle boards are really durable if you treat them right.
 However, the key being you have to treat them right.
 They do not deal well with impacts into hard things like rocks.
 Often those with recreational kayak experience will think durability is similar to that of 100lb plastic kayaks, which is very much not the case.
 You would not drive your fiberglass boat up onto a rock beach or drag it across a pile of rocks, so you shouldn’t do that with your stand up paddle board either.
 The same applies to cliffs and islands - stay far enough away so you don't hit them!